Lepsima/Auto-Exposure-Unity-6-URP/README.md

 # About
 Auto Exposure Shader for Unity 6.0 (tested in 6000.0.51f1) using URP.

-This shader uses a custom render feature and needs to be applied to the post processing volume to see the settings
+Includes the shaders and scripts needed to set up a simple auto exposure shader in URP, using a custom render feature and a volume override.

-#
-The default settings are set in a deep space scenario, the shader hasn't been tested on other scenarios.
-This repository also includes a custom skybox used in that scenario, a dark background with a procedural HDR sun.
+To set up the shader, follow the steps below.

 # Usage
 Make sure the project uses Unity 6.0 and the Universal Render Pipeline